ITfoxtec/FoxIDs/docs/saml-2.0.md

 > FoxIDs SAML 2.0 IdP metadata "https<i>:</i>//foxids.com/*tenant-x*/*track-y*/*adfs-rp-party*/saml/idpmetadata"
 > for 'tenant-x' and 'track-y' with the down party name 'adfs-rp-party'

-Alternatively, FoxIDs can be configured manually as an IdP on the AD FS with the following information’s:
+Alternatively, FoxIDs can be configured manually as an IdP on the AD FS with the following information's:

 * The public FoxIDs track ('tenant-x' and 'track-y') certificate
 * Hash algorithm, default SHA-256